1998 Indian Federation Cup qualification: North Zone

+The North Zone section of the 1998 Indian Federation Cup qualification saw nine teams competing for one or two berths in the final tournament.
+It was held between August 2 and 10 of 1998.
+One club, JCT Mills qualified for the final tournament and the other, Punjab State Electricity Board, qualified for the play-offs.
+Post the final game, former footballer Inder Singh was honored by the Chandigarh Football Association.

 The qualification process began with nine teams competing for one or two spots.
 JCT Mills qualified for the final round and Punjab State Electricity Board qualified to play the runners-up of other zones to qualify for the final.